riboflavin/test-framer-sync/integrate/how-to-record-in-person-meetings-with-zoom-ai.md

 ---
 type: how-to
-title: Recording in-person meetings with Zoom.AI – workarounds
+title: Recording in-person meetings with Zoom AI – workarounds
-description: Learn how to use Zoom.AI to capture, transcribe, and analyze in-person meetings by starting a solo meeting on your mobile device, providing you with AI-generated transcripts, highlights, chapters, and action items.
+description: Learn how to use Zoom AI to capture, transcribe, and analyze in-person meetings by starting a solo meeting on your mobile device, providing you with AI-generated transcripts, highlights, chapters, and action items.
 ---

-# Recording in-person meetings with Zoom.AI – workarounds
+# Recording in-person meetings with Zoom AI – workarounds

-This article explains how to use Zoom.AI to record and analyze in-person meetings by starting a solo Zoom meeting on your mobile device during real-world conversations.
+This article explains how to use Zoom AI to record and analyze in-person meetings by starting a solo Zoom meeting on your mobile device during real-world conversations.
 The method provides transcripts, highlights, smart chapters, and action items from in-person discussions.
 The technique requires a Zoom Workplace Pro account or higher with Smart Recording enabled, and always requires consent from all participants.

-## Why use Zoom.AI for in-person meetings?
+## Why use Zoom AI for in-person meetings?

 In-person meetings often contain critical information that's easy to miss.
 When a neurologist rapidly presents treatment options or a business meeting covers essential details, capturing everything accurately becomes crucial.

-One user's experience illustrates this perfectly: at a neurologist appointment, their husband faced three treatment options presented rapidly.
-Without fully understanding two options, he selected the most expensive one.
-A recording with a summary might have led to a different initial choice.

 ## The workaround method

-The technique is straightforward: start a solo Zoom meeting on your phone during an in-person meeting, activate recording, and let Zoom.AI generate summaries, transcripts, and insights afterward.
+The technique is straightforward: start a solo Zoom meeting on your phone during an in-person meeting, activate recording, and let Zoom AI generate summaries, transcripts, and insights afterward.

 ## What you'll need